 For the above reasons, the Motion for Default and Final Decision filed by the Division of Police Standards is hereby granted.
 See 555 CMR 1.10(4).
 The Respondent was afforded the opportunity for a full and fair hearing.
 See M.G.L. c.
-30A, § 10 (providing that, "[i]n conducting adjudicatory proceedings," "agencies shall afford all parties an opportunity for full and fair hearing," and "[u]nless otherwise provided by any law, agencies may" "place on any party the responsibility of requesting a hearing if the agency notifies [the party] in writing of [the party's] right to a hearing and of [the party's] responsibility to request the hearing" and "make informal disposition of any adjudicatory proceeding by" "default" (emphasis added)), § 13 (providing that, "[e]xcept as otherwise provided in this section, no agency shall revoke or refuse to renew any license unless it has first afforded the licensee an opportunity for hearing in conformity with [§§ 10, 11, and 12]," but "[t]his section shall not apply" "[w]here the agency is required by any law to revoke, suspend or refuse to renew a license, as the case may be, without exercising any discretion in the matter, on the basis of a court conviction or judgment" or "[w]here the revocation, suspension or refusal to renew is based solely upon failure of the licensee to file timely reports, schedules, or applications . . . " (emphasis added)), incorporated by reference in M.G.L. c.
+30A, § 10 (providing that, "[i]n conducting adjudicatory proceedings," "agencies shall afford all parties an opportunity for full and fair hearing," and "[u]nless otherwise provided by any law, agencies may" "place on any party the responsibility of requesting a hearing if the agency notifies [the party] in writing of [the party's] right to a hearing and of [the party's] responsibility to request the hearing" and "make informal disposition of any adjudicatory proceeding by" "default" (emphasis added)), § 13 (providing that, "[e]xcept as otherwise provided in this section, no agency shall revoke or refuse to renew any license unless it has first afforded the licensee an opportunity for hearing in conformity with [§§ 10, 11, and 12]," but "[t]his section shall not apply" "[w]here the revocation, suspension or refusal to renew is based solely upon failure of the licensee to file timely reports, schedules, or applications . . ." (emphasis added)), incorporated by reference in M.G.L. c.
 6E, § 10(f) and 555 CMR 1.10(4).

-The Commission finds, by clear and convincing evidence, that the Respondent has been convicted of a felony.
+The Commission finds, by clear and convincing evidence, that the Respondent is not fit for duty as an officer, is dangerous to the public, and has engaged in a pattern of unprofessional police conduct that may escalate.
+Thus, the Respondent's certification is hereby revoked.
 Cf. M.G.L. c.
-6E, § 10(a) ("The [C]ommission shall, after a hearing, revoke an officer's certification if the [C]ommission finds by clear and convincing evidence that . . . the officer is convicted of a felony").
-Thus, the Respondent's certification is hereby revoked.
-The Executive Director shall take the necessary steps to publish the Respondent's name in the National Decertification Index.
-See M.G.L. c.
-6E, §§ 10(g), 13(b).
+6E, § 10(a)(xvi) ("The [C]ommission shall, after a hearing, revoke an officer's certification if the [C]ommission finds by clear and convincing evidence that . . . the officer is not fit for duty as an officer and the officer is dangerous to the public, as determined by the [C]ommission."); M.G.L. c.
+6E, § 10(b)(iii) ("The [C]ommission may, after a hearing, suspend or revoke an officer's certification if the [C]ommission finds by clear and convincing evidence that the officer . . . has a pattern of unprofessional police conduct that [the] [C]ommission believes may escalate . . . .").